camunda/camunda-docs/versioned_docs/version-8.2/components/console/manage-organization/manage-users.md

 description: "Let's take a closer look at the rights and responsibilities of users in your organization."
 ---

-## General rights concept

-When a user signs up for Camunda 8, they receive a personal organization.
-Clusters the user creates in this organization are assigned to this organization.
+When a user signs up for Camunda 8, they become the owner of a Camunda organization.
+This organization owns Modeler files and Zeebe clusters.
+The owner and any admins they assign can control access to these resources through managing their organization.

-If several users need access to the same Zeebe cluster, all users can be assigned to the same organization.

 ## Users